Capturing Chronic Illness Panel Discussion 20 November 2021

 As part of the Being Human Festival 2021, we hosted a panel discussion on how sexuality, gender, and race shape experiences and understandings of chronic illness and disability.
 The panel featured performance artists Claricia Parinussa and Laura Fisher, and humanities academics Dr. Churnjeet Mahn, Dr. Donna McCormack and was chaired by Dr. Ingrid Young.
 We discussed visual performance and arts, as well as on the possibilities for conveying and reimagining representations and experiences of illness and disability.
 It included personal reflections on illness and disability, a discussion of the role of art in health contexts, and critical approaches to the body, care and collectives.

-The panel ran alongside ‘hologram 10.7’, a new performance by Claricia Parinussa, Paradax Period and nymity. which is available to view here.
+The panel ran alongside ‘hologram 10.7’, a performance by Claricia Parinussa, Paradax Period and nymity.
+You can find out more about this digital performance here.

 Claricia Parinussa and/or [nussatari] is an interdisciplinary artist with a body-based practice encapsulating movement, performance, research, writing, producing and community organising.
 See more about Claricia’s work here.